 Just 20 minutes from central Tokyo, this beautiful park features a large pond, relaxing boat rides, and historical landmarks—all with a calm, neighborhood atmosphere.

 Senzokuike Park is not only beautiful—it’s also historically significant.
 The name “Senzoku” comes from the story of Nichiren, a famous Buddhist monk who washed his feet in the pond in the 13th century.
+Nichiren was a Buddhist monk who lived in Japan about 800 years ago during the Kamakura period.
+Nichiren studied many Buddhist teachings and believed that one special scripture, the Lotus Sutra, had the power to bring peace and help everyone.

 Don’t miss: